 If you stumbled across this article, chances are that you already know what HIIT means.
 For those of you who don’t, let me quote Wikipedia:

 “High-intensity interval training (HIIT), also called high-intensity intermittent exercise (HIIE) or sprint interval training (SIT), is a form of interval training, a cardiovascular exercise strategy alternating short periods of intense anaerobic exercise with less intense recovery periods, until too exhausted to continue.”

-One of the most famous HIIT workouts you may have heard about is Tabata.
-During Tabata you perform an exercise, such as pushups, at high intensity for 20 seconds before resting for 10 seconds.
+One of the most famous HIIT workouts is Tabata.
+During Tabata, you perform an exercise, such as pushups, at high intensity for 20 seconds before resting for 10 seconds.
 Then you repeat that cycle for eight rounds.

 If you did the math right, you’ll realize that one round of Tabata takes only four minutes to complete.
 If you repeated that exercise at the proper intensity — for a total of eight minutes — you should be on the ground trying to catch your breath.

 While high-intensity interval training is relatively new, there are several scientific studies that show the benefits of such cardiovascular exercise strategies, including improved athletic capacity and condition, improved glucose metabolism, lower insulin resistance, a reduction of fat and weight loss, improved brain power and cognitive function, a decreased risk of developing cardiovascular disease, and an increased VO2 max (maximal aerobic capacity).